Hints for your first class...

 • Exercise clothes/Dance Clothes

-• Jazz or Ballet shoes or Barefoot
+• Jazz or Ballet shoes and Tap shoes

 Hip Hop